 Alexis Broderick specializes in African American and 19th century U.S. history.
 She received her doctorate in History from the University of Pennsylvania in 2018.
-Her current book project, American Incest: Kinship, Sex, and Commerce in Slavery and Reconstruction, is about the tangled connections between slavery, sexual violence, and incest in the nineteenth-century United States.
-She teaches courses on African American history and on slavery, the Civil War, and Reconstruction.
-In Spring 2021, Dr. Broderick will be teaching a research seminar on the history of Indigenous and Black peoples in New Hampshire.
-The class will explore the connections between the University of New Hampshire, slavery, and Native dispossession.
-Dr. Broderick will work with students in the class to design an augmented reality smartphone app which will illuminate these aspects of UNH’s history.
+Her current book project, American Incest: Kinship, Sex, and Commerce in Slavery and Reconstruction (under contract, University of Chicago Press) is about the tangled connections between slavery, sexual violence, and incest in the nineteenth-century United States.
+She teaches courses on African American history, Black and Indigenous New Hampshire/Public History, and on slavery, the Civil War, and Reconstruction.

 Prior to joining UNH’s history department, Dr. Broderick served as the Provost’s Postdoctoral Fellow for the Penn & Slavery Project at the University of Pennsylvania.
 In that role, she helped lead a team that designed a smartphone app which uses augmented reality technology to explore the University of Pennsylvania’s historical ties to slavery and race science, and the contributions of enslaved people to the institution.
-Dr. Broderick has contributed to several scholarly publications, including a forthcoming chapter in Expanding the Boundaries of African American Intellectual History (Northwestern University Press).
+Dr. Broderick has contributed to several scholarly publications, including Ideas in Unexpected Places: Reimagining Black Intellectual History (Northwestern University Press, 2022).

 Broderick was a visiting faculty fellow at the Warren Center at Harvard University for the 2021-2022 academic year.